unboundsecurity/unbound-integration/public-key/README.md

 # Unbound Public Key

 Unbound packages are provided with a signature that you can use to verify the integrity of the package.
-In addition, the certicate can be used to verify the public key.
+In addition, the certificate can be used to verify the public key.

 This folder contains:
 1. unbound.pgp - The Unbound public key from *unbound-cert.pem* (in PGP format)